Concordium/concordium-update-proposals/source/CIS/cis-4.rst

 Parameter
 ~~~~~~~~~

-The parameter is the credential ID :ref:`CIS-4-CredentialHolderId` and optional string indicating the revocation reason.
+The parameter is the credential ID :ref:`CIS-4-CredentialHolderId` and an optional string in the UTF-8 encoding that indicates the revocation reason.

 It is serialized as :ref:`CIS-4-CredentialHolderId` followed by 1 byte to indicate whether a reason is included.
 If its value is 0, then no reason string is present, if the value is 1 then the bytes corresponding to the reason string follow::